yudhanjaya/yudhanjaya.github.io/_notes/2017-06-introspecting-on-numbercaste-2017.md

 ---
 title: Introspecting on Numbercaste(2017)
 description: In which I think about the process of writing my first novel, immediately after releasing it.
-category: Novel
+category: Ideas
 date: June, 2017
-image: '/images/numbercaste.png'
+image: /images/numbercaste.png
 ---